 The rationale behind the two-phased plan was to save the most difficult issues for last.
 While the drafters of the DOP did not believe these issues would be easy resolved, it was hoped that after building confidence and cooperation through the interim period, Israel and the Palestinians would be better able to tackle the most complex and divisive issues in the conflict.

-Over the next six years a series of further interim agreements were signed, most significantly the September 1995 Oslo II Agreement and the October 1998 Wye River Accord.
+Over the next six years a series of further interim agreements were signed, most significantly the September 1995 Oslo II Agreement and the October 1998 Wye River Memorandum.
 Following the implementation of these agreements, by September 2000, over 85 percent of the Gaza Strip and 39.7 percent of the West Bank were under the control of the Palestinian Authority.
 Ninety-nine percent of the Palestinian population resided under the Palestinian Authority’s jurisdiction.

 Public opinion polls showed that the negotiations were supported by the majority of Israelis.
 A very vocal minority, however, stood vehemently opposed to the agreements and the Government’s policies.
 In November 1995, Israeli Prime Minister Yitzhak Rabin was assassinated by an Israeli anti-Oslo activist.